ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

-client MAY use information from the SVCB record for "resolver.arpa" with this "opportunistic" approach (not validating the names presented in the SubjectAlternativeName field of the certificate) as long as the IP address of the Encrypted Resolver does not differ from the IP address of the Unencrypted Resolver.
+client MAY use information from the SVCB record for "resolver.arpa" with this "opportunistic" approach (not validating the names presented in the SubjectAlternativeName field of the certificate) as long as the IP address of the Encrypted DNS Resolver does not differ from the IP address of the Unencrypted DNS Resolver.
 Clients SHOULD use this mode only for resolvers using private or local IP addresses.
 This approach can be used for any encrypted DNS protocol that uses TLS.

 # Discovery Using Resolver Names {#encrypted}

-A DNS client that already knows the name of an Encrypted Resolver can use DDR to discover details about all supported encrypted DNS protocols.
-This situation can arise if a client has been configured to use a given Encrypted Resolver, or if a network provisioning protocol (such as DHCP or IPv6 Router Advertisements) provides a name for an Encrypted Resolver alongside the resolver IP address, such as by using Discovery of Network Resolvers (DNR) {{?I-D.ietf-add-dnr}}.
+A DNS client that already knows the name of an Encrypted DNS Resolver can use DDR to discover details about all supported encrypted DNS protocols.
+This situation can arise if a client has been configured to use a given Encrypted DNS Resolver, or if a network provisioning protocol (such as DHCP or IPv6 Router Advertisements) provides a name for an Encrypted DNS Resolver alongside the resolver IP address, such as by using Discovery of Network Resolvers (DNR) {{?I-D.ietf-add-dnr}}.

 For these cases, the client simply sends a DNS SVCB query using the known name of the resolver.
-This query can be issued to the named Encrypted Resolver itself or to any other resolver.
-Unlike the case of bootstrapping from an Unencrypted Resolver ({{bootstrapping}}), these records SHOULD be available in the public DNS.
+This query can be issued to the named Encrypted DNS Resolver itself or to any other resolver.
+Unlike the case of bootstrapping from an Unencrypted DNS Resolver ({{bootstrapping}}), these records SHOULD be available in the public DNS.